sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 Now that the site’s up and running you can test it by browsing to `http://HOST/` where `HOST` is the IP of your Droplet.
 If everything worked you should be staring at the same Jekyll site you saw on your local machine earlier.

+## Stopping the site

+When we're ready to bring your site down you can do so doing the following on the remote server:

+    docker stop $(docker ps -lq)

 # Wrapping up

 In this tutorial we learned how to create simple websites with Jekyll and Docker.
 Additionally we learned a simple workflow to deploy them to DigitalOcean via the command line, using Passenger to serve them with minimal required configuration.